Gokamala23/ros-noetic-cloud-deployment/README.md

 ![TurtleSim Screenshot](turtlesim_demo.jpeg)

-## 👩‍💻 About the Author

-***Pranitha Gokamala***
-Robotics & Cloud enthusiast — passionate about building intelligent systems, simulating behavior in the cloud, and making robots move!
-Let’s build something meaningful — one node at a time. ⚙️
 =======
 ## 👩‍💻 About the Author

 **Pranitha Gokamala**
 Robotics & Cloud enthusiast — passionate about building intelligent systems, simulating behavior in the cloud, and making robots move!
 Let’s build something meaningful — one node at a time. 🧠⚙️
->>>>>>> Add author bio section